LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 self.http_server.stop()
 ```

-Besides handling HTTP messages by running a server, we may want to send HTTP requests as well.
+Besides handling HTTP messages with a server, we may as well want to communicate via HTTP REST by sending HTTP requests.
-For this we use the Python [requests](https://pypi.org/project/requests/) package, which simplifies this process with a single function.
+To achieve this, we use the Python [requests](https://pypi.org/project/requests/) package, which simplifies sending an HTTP request into a single function.
-The xApp registration and deregistration, implemented in the `_BaseXapp` class, simply execute the `requests.post` method to send a JSON payload to the AppMgr as below:
+As an usage example, the xApp registration is implemented in the `_BaseXapp` class as a `requests.post` method sending a JSON payload to the AppMgr as below:

 ```python
 resp = requests.post(request_url, json=msg)